public interface Iterable

 Examples:

-- a closure that returns a non-null value to indicate that processing should stop and the value should be returnedIterates through the Iterable collecting any non-null results.
+condition - a closure that returns a non-null value to indicate that processing should stop and the value should be returnedIterates through the Iterable stopping once the first non-null result is found and returning that result.
+If all results are null, null is returned.

 Iterates through the Iterable transforming items using the supplied closure and collecting any non-null results.